Aug 2022 Issue | How Music and Chants Can Heal Your Mind

 While watching a great, entertaining movie have you ever wondered—apart from the stunning visuals, the actors, and the action—what else makes you stay entranced?
 It is the music, which runs in the background but still subtly aligns your emotions with what you are watching on screen.
 It is the music that makes you sad during an emotional scene and gets you pumped up during a high-octane action sequence.
-This illustrates how music has the power to instantly shift your mind’s focus; it has a unique ability to guide your emotions and make you feel something outside of your own experience.
+Music has the power to instantly shift your mind’s focus; it can your emotions and make you feel something outside of your own experience.

 While filmmakers and artists use music to entertain people, many researchers, doctors, and even spiritual leaders use the astonishing ability of music and musical chants to heal the human mind.
 In 2018, a study published in the American Journal of Psychiatry revealed that ‘mantram’ repetition therapy, which is based on religious chanting, has proven to be useful in treating post-traumatic stress syndrome (PTSD) in veterans.

 Psychological disorders related to stress, anxiety, and depression can arise from various negative emotions you unknowingly process in your mind on a regular basis.
 All these emotions flow in the form of brain waves and interestingly, these waves are sensitive to the vibrations that are created through music or chanting.
 So, when your brain waves respond to music, they can change the way you feel.

 Matthew, a single parent and a police officer, was slowly falling into a depression due to an accident involving his teenage son, Chris.
 During a school football game, Chris suffered a terrible spinal injury, and even after medical treatment, he wasn’t able to walk properly.
 Seeing his son struggling like this every day broke Matthew and he wasn’t able to focus on his police work.
 He became more and more isolated and withdrawn.